jabberjabberjabber/LLMOCR/README.md

 ## Features

 - **Local Processing**: All processing is done locally on your machine.
-- **User-Friendly GUI**: Includes a GUI and installer.
+- **User-Friendly GUI**: Includes a GUI.
 Relies on Koboldcpp, a single executable, for all AI functionality.
 - **GPU Acceleration**: Will use Apple Metal, Nvidia CUDA, or AMD (Vulkan) hardware if available to greatly speed inference.
 - **Cross-Platform**: Supports Windows, macOS ARM, and Linux.